Analysis: Trump's war between the states creates eBay-like fight for aid

 Trump tells governors he hasn’t heard about lack of testing kitsMarch 31, 202006:23

-Of course, competition among drug- and device-makers, and the offer of a major payday, can drive innovation in critical areas of testing and treatment, but so can the desire to save lives and protect the country from calamity.
+Of course, competition among makers of drugs and devices, and the offer of a major payday, can drive innovation in critical areas of testing and treatment, but so can the desire to save lives and protect the country from calamity.

 "There is no national response,” Murphy told Sargent.